K-pop star Suga becomes 3rd BTS member to begin military service in South Korea

 There was heated public debate in 2022 over whether to offer special exemptions of mandatory military service for BTS members, until the group’s management agency announced in October that all seven members would fulfill their duties.

-In December 2022, BTS's eldest member, Jin, enlisted at age 30 after revoking his request to delay his conscription.
-J-Hope followed suit last April.
+In December 2022, BTS' eldest member, Jin, enlisted at age 30 after revoking his request to delay his conscription.
+J-Hope followed suit in April.